agroportal/fairness/README.md

 *combined* |  no value | If present, in addition of the list of FAIR scores for each ontologies requested, O'FAIRe will also compute metrics for the group of ontologies requested (average, min, max and median | no
 *sync* | no value | If present, forces not to use the cache and recompute the FAIR scores. | no

-### Web Service request response
+### Web Service response
-In result, it returns a JSON with the following skeleton :
+O'FAIRe returns a JSON with the following skeleton :

  ```yaml
 {